Last updated on August 7th, 2022

-Today’s post takes a look at “Clifford the Big Red Dog,” a series of Scholastic children’s books and several animated TV series.
+Today’s cartoon review takes a look at “Clifford the Big Red Dog,” a series of Scholastic children’s books and several animated TV series.
 “Clifford” was created by Norman Bridwell.

 The series stars Clifford, the aforementioned “big red dog.”
 Of course, Clifford’s easily the biggest dog in fiction (sorry, Lockjaw)—while he doesn’t have a set size, he’s at least the size of a two or three story house.
 Clifford’s backstory states he was (ironically) the runt of his litter, but thanks to the ample love of his owner, grade-schooler Emily Elizabeth, he grew… and grew…and grew.